-Most people have known friends or family that were “happy drunks” or “angry drunks.”
-In fact, some people will openly admit to being happy or angry drunks.
+Most people have known friends or family who were “happy drunks” or “angry drunks.”
+Some people will openly admit to being happy or angry drunks.
 Regardless if alcohol makes someone more warm and relaxed or hostile and violent, one thing is known – alcohol is closely linked to aggressive behaviors.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), “Scientists and nonscientists alike have long recognized a two-way association between alcohol consumption and violent or aggressive behavior.
 Not only may alcohol consumption promote aggressiveness, but victimization may lead to excessive alcohol consumption.”